alexandrabcory/Oxygen_Optode_Analysis/README.md

 All scripts are located in the folder 'Scripts'.
 All executions are performed in 'main.py' file.

-Prior to running the code, set up the following folder structure (which matches the folder structure here on Git):
+Prior to running the code, set create the following folders (which match the folder structure here on Git):

-a Scripts folder, including:
+..a Scripts folder, including:
 - main.py
 - Step_1_Crop_Images.py
 - Step_2_Calculate_Oxygen.py